JuanDM93/fcc-fastapi-demo/README.md

 ### Run server locally

-Create .env file with the variables as described in the [example](.env_example) file.
+Configure database and create .env file with the variables as described in the [example](.env_example) file.

 Run service: